 Not that I love having bipolar 1, just that I can finally talk about it with no shame or embarrassment.

 You see, throughout my career I never said a word.
 I drank cups of concrete, kept a stiff upper lip, and just soldiered on.

 So I know what it’s like to be driven by anxiety so strong I sacrificed countless weekends to needless work; to be so sleep deprived, my keyboard resembled a soft downy pillow; and to perform brilliantly in a boardroom one minute, only to find myself crying quietly in a toilet cubicle the next.

-That said, I’m a fairly normal old fart with two magnificent daughters, a happy and long marriage, a nice house, and a dog named Mac.
+That said, I’m a fairly normal old bloke with two magnificent daughters, a happy and long marriage, a nice house, and a dog named Mac.

 My point is that suffering from depression or anxiety doesn’t mean you are weak or that you will be unsuccessful.
 If anything, it may mean you strive a little harder.

 Better still, most mental illnesses can be beaten by seeking professional help.
 And the quicker the better.
 You’d do it with a physical illness, so why not a mental one?